If you're betting on the First Round Leader market for this event then check out our new FRL Form/Event Form stats here.

-It's worth noting, however, that the local knowledge doesn't stop there as Blayne Barber, Jonas Blixt, Scott Brown, Stewart Cink, Brendon De Jonge, Luke Guthrie, Henrik Norlander, Kyle Reifers, Wes Roach, John Rollins, Michael Thompson and Johnson Wagner all regularly use the Sea Island Golf Performance Center.
+It's worth noting, however, that the local knowledge doesn't stop there as Chris Kirk, Kevin Kisner, Seamus Power, Josh Teater, Michael Thompson and Nick Watney all regularly use the Sea Island Golf Performance Center.
 Knowledge of Sea Island resort also stretches to a large number of players who studied and played college golf in Southeastern Conference (SEC) universities.

-Course Guide: We enter new ground with the RSM Classic this week.
-A new sponsor and an extended 156 player field has meant the introduction of a second course into the tournament format, namely the Plantation Course which sits next door to the Seaside Course on St Simon's Island.
-18 holes of action across Thursday and Friday will be split across the 2 courses with the Seaside Course hosting the final 36 holes of action.
-The Seaside Course is, as you'd expect, a links-type test.
+Course Guide: 2015 saw the RSM Classic extend to a 156 player field and a 2 course format.
+The Plantation Course sits next door to host venue the Seaside Course on St Simon's Island.
+18 holes of action across Thursday and Friday are split across the 2 courses with the Seaside Course hosting the final 36.
+The Seaside Course is, as you would expect, a links-type test.
 Seaside is an original Harry Colt design which in 1998 had a Tom Fazio re-design where the original 'Marshside' and 'Seaside' sets of 9 later were merged.
 It's a true rarity - an American links-style course with man-made sand dunes, ridges and elevation fluctuations.
-The course is a short, 7,005 yard Par 70 featuring Bermudagrass fairways and rough (average 2") as well as pretty grainy TifDwarf Bermudagrass greens that will run at close to 11 on the Stimpmeter.
+The course is a short, 7,005 yard, Par-70 featuring Bermudagrass fairways and rough (average 2") as well as pretty grainy TifDwarf Bermudagrass greens that will run at close to 11 on the Stimpmeter.

 Course Overview: The host Seaside Course is a links-style test, but don't be fooled - you'd expect a technical challenge, but effectively the main defence of the course, which is barely 7,000 yards in length, is the weather from the Atlantic.
-Wide, soft fairways and green complexes that average 7,000 sq.ft. make the Seaside Course extremely susceptible to birdie-making for those that can putt well on the grainy TifDwarf Bermudagrass putting surface.
+Wide fairways and green complexes that average 7,000 sq.ft. make the Seaside Course extremely susceptible to birdie-making for those that can putt well on the grainy TifDwarf Bermudagrass putting surfaces.
 The greens themselves are quite a challenge as any putt within 10 feet is testing and difficult to read - especially for those that don't get on with grainy Bermuda carpet.
-Despite strongish winds forecast from Friday onwards, low rounds in the mid-sixties will be more than possible.

-The unknown quantity is the Plantation Course.
-The Rees Jones renovation is described by the designer as being a "parkland by the sea" - fairways are tree-lined and the course certainly has a classical Carolina feel to it.
-However tidal creeks and lakes are in play across the majority of holes so mistakes will prove costly.
-Plantation boasts expansive fairways and, at 7,058 yards, this Par 72 - which features three reachable Par 5s - could potentially be a birdie-fest for those lucky enough to play the course on Thursday (weather dependant).
+The players also get 18 holes on the Plantation Course.
+The Rees Jones renovation is more of a parkland course by the sea.
+Fairways are tree-lined and the course certainly has a classical Carolina feel to it.
+However tidal creeks and lakes are in play across the majority of holes so mistakes prove costly.
+Plantation boasts expansive fairways and, at 7,058 yards, this Par 72 - which features three reachable par-5s - is undoubtedly even more of a birdie-fest than Seaside.
+Indeed it ranked in the top 9 easiest courses on Tour last season.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published RSM Classic predictor is available here.
-You can build your own model using the variables listed on the left-hand side.
-Top 5 of the predictor are Matt Kuchar (No1), Zach Johnson, Justin Thomas, Robert Streb and Kevin Kisner.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 10 of my published predictor are Bill Haas, Charles Howell III, Jim Furyk, Webb Simpson, Lucas Glover, Russell Henley, Kevin Kisner, Harold Varner III, Robert Streb and Zach Johnson.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the KLM Open and includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 8-tournament window that stretches back to the KLM Open and Boise Open includes PGA Tour, European Tour and web.com Playoff events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the 5 winners here since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of winners since 2010 gives us a little more insight into the requirements for this test:

 Tournament Skill Averages:

-So let's take a view from players as to how the Seaside course (as host course the players will still play 54 holes here) sets up and what skill sets the course favours:
+So let's take a view from players as to how both Seaside and Plantation courses set up and what skills the course favours:

-Path to Victory: Below are the end of round positions for the last 5 winners:
+Path to Victory: Below are the end of round positions for the last 8 Shriners Open winners:

 The McGladrey in 2010-2012 formed part of the PGA Tour Fall Series with the 2013 renewal being played in November as part of the first wrap-around season structure.
-Every winner of the tournament had played a Tour tournament post-East Lake.
-In essence that means that players such as Bill Haas and Zach Johnson could be at a disadvantage this week.
+Every winner of the tournament has played a Tour tournament post-East Lake.
 It's also interesting to see that inaugural McGladrey champion Heath Slocum had captured The Barclays title 13 months previously in 2009.
-Of all the winners on the Seaside course, nobody has won in the calendar year prior to triumphing here.
-Tommy Gainey and Robert Streb both captured their first main Tour titles here in 2012 and 2014 respectively.
+Of all the winners on the Seaside course, nobody has won a full Tour tournament in the calendar year prior to triumphing here.
+Tommy Gainey, Robert Streb, Kevin Kisner, Mackenzie Hughes and Austin Cook all captured their first main Tour titles here in 2012, 2014, 2015, 2016 and 2017 respectively.

 I covered off many of the resident, Sea Island Golf Performance Center and SEC links at the top of this Preview.
 Local links are numerous, but a couple of additional themes jump out for this tournament.
-Two winners - namely Slocum and Kirk - resided in the home state of Georgia when winning this title.
-Other winners have hailed from Texas (Crane), South Carolina (Gainey) and Florida (Streb).
-Of these Streb was the least experienced PGA Tour wise, as he was entering his 3rd season here 12 months ago.
+Three winners - namely Slocum, Kirk and Kisner - resided in the home state of Georgia when winning this title.
+Other winners have hailed from Texas (Crane), South Carolina (Gainey), North Carolina (Hughes), Arkansas (Cook) and Florida (Streb).
+The last two champions here, namely Mackenzie Hughes and Austin Cook, were both PGA Tour rookies.

 My selections are as follows: